Everybody Knows This Is Nowhere

-Everybody Knows This Is Nowhere is the second studio album by Canadian-American musician Neil Young, released in May 1969 on Reprise Records, catalogue number RS 6349.
-His first with longtime backing band Crazy Horse, it emerged as a sleeper hit amid Young's contemporaneous success with Crosby, Stills, Nash & Young, ultimately peaking at number 34 on the US Billboard 200 in August 1970 during a 98-week chart stay.
+Everybody Knows This Is Nowhere is the second studio album by the Canadian-American musician Neil Young, released in May 1969 on Reprise Records.
+His first album with longtime backing band Crazy Horse, it emerged as a sleeper hit amid Young's contemporaneous success with Crosby, Stills, Nash & Young, peaking at number 34 on the US Billboard 200 in August 1970 during a 98-week chart stay.
 It has been certified platinum by the RIAA.

 The album is on the list of 1001 Albums You Must Hear Before You Die.
 In 2003, the album was ranked number 208 on Rolling Stones 500 Greatest Albums of All Time and at number 407 in the 2020 edition.
 Additionally, it was voted number 124 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).

 Background

-The album is Young's first with longtime collaborators Crazy Horse.
-Guitarist, songwriter and singer Danny Whitten, bassist Billy Talbot and drummer Ralph Molina had already been performing and recording together as The Rockets.
+Everybody Knows This Is Nowhere was Neil Young's first album with longtime collaborators Crazy Horse.
+Guitarist, songwriter and singer Danny Whitten, bassist Billy Talbot, and drummer Ralph Molina had already been performing and recording together as the Rockets.
 They met Young through the Laurel Canyon music scene and started playing together.
 In a February 2021 interview, Molina remembers how the group ended up collaborating with Young:

 "Neil would come out to (Billy Talbot's) house in Laurel Canyon, after he left the Springfield, and play acoustic with us and talk.
 After we became the Rockets, we were going to play the Whisky in Hollywood.
 We asked him to come sit in with us, which he did.
 We then formed into Crazy Horse and recorded Everybody Knows This Is Nowhere.
 The sessions went free and easy, like they are to this day.
 No rehearsals.
 Neil walks in with a song, then we jump in.
 We get it in one, two takes.
 After that, the feel, heart and emotion are lost.
 Any more takes, and now you're just playing a part.
 When you're young, there are no politics, nothing to get in the way.
 We just had fun playing- no thinking, just playing."